 - Inspect or evaluate building envelopes, mechanical systems, electrical systems, or process systems to determine the energy consumption of each system.

-Energy Auditors with little to no experience tend to make between $37460 and $50670 while the more experienced ones make over $90580 per year.
+Energy Auditors with little to no experience tend to make between $38420 and $52200 while the more experienced ones can earn over $94890 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Energy Auditor is to move to a higher paying state like DC.
-Right now, the highest paying states for Energy Auditors are DC, NY, MD, VA and AL.
+One of the easiest ways to increase your salary as an Energy Auditor is to move to a higher paying state like DC.
+Right now, the highest paying states for Energy Auditors are DC, MD, VA, MA and AL.

-3 other factors that can increase your salary as An Energy Auditor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Energy Auditor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Energy Auditors what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Energy Auditors what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a Bachelor’s Degree.